-There is also an additional project related training allowance of R36 000 per employee, limited to R30 million or R20 million if no preferred status applies.
+There is also an additional project related training allowance of R36 000 per employee per annum for a period of six years, limited to R30 million for preferred projects and R20 million for non-preference projects.

 DIRECTORS PAYE

 Directors of private companies and members of close corporations are deemed to have received a monthly remuneration, subject to PAYE, calculated in accordance with a formula.